moyantri/Moyantri/README.md

 After done being an Undergrad Engineering student of the Junior (3rd) Year, I love to solve problems through developing software.
 I'm always exploring new ways and technologies.
 I am very fond of reading articles and stories, journals and also I am fond of Art.

+I am new to Github, would love to contribute from now.

 Here are some ideas to get you started:

 - 🎓 Studies Computer Science and Engineering